D3V-S4NJ4Y/Technical-Article-publishing-system/README.md

 ## New Features Added

 ### Enhanced Admin Capabilities
-- Admins can now edit any article regardless of author or status
+- Admins can edit any article regardless of author or status
 - Delete functionality available for admins on all articles
-- Edit and Delete buttons available in article lists for admins
+- Publish buttons available in article lists and detail views for admins
 - Complete article management from both list view and detail view
+- Admin dashboard for managing all articles

 ### Search and Filter System
 - **Real-time Search**: Search across title, content, tags, and author names